m-dorfman/hueautotemp/autohue_aws_deploy/README.md

 TemperatureCycleFn to the new object's name.
 This function can also be called using API Gateway to generate a new model with new values located in the payload.

+Because Numpy is not available in the Lambda instance by default, this function is deployed containerized w/ Numpy.

 #### UpdaterFn
 Receives API requests to turn the lights on and off.
 When the lights get turned off, the cron rule gets disabled to avoid needlessly instantiating.